robertesler/cordova-pd/README.md

 Your main patch needs to be called cordova.pd and located in the root /www folder.
 You can use other abstractions or folders, look at the [declare] object.

+## Changing Audio Settings
+To change things like sample rate, input channels, etc. look at the PdPlugin.m or PdPlugin.java code in the plugin's intitialize method.
+You will see how the plugin sets these at compile.
+Right now there is no interface to change these any other way.

 ## Instructions for Android

 The Android version is still in development.
 It will run as of now but still in a testing phase.